coreytcallaghan/non-English-translations/content/_index.en.md

 •	An important component of the iNaturalist infrastructure is the computer vision providing automated identification suggestions

-•	iNaturalist features a dedicated ‘Identify’ tool (www.inaturalist.org/observations/identify) that is streamlined for a rapid workflow to make, and review, identifications quickly.
+•	iNaturalist features a dedicated ‘Identify’ tool (www.inaturalist.org/observations/identify) that is streamlined for a rapid workflow to make, and review, identifications quickly

 **5. You can partake in dynamic, real-time interactions around the world**
 •	Engaging with iNaturalist prompts you to discuss and collaborate with all types of users in real time, with benefits for everyone involved